-4 Existing gasfitter capability in Victoria
+6.1 Existing gasfitter capability in Victoria

-To identify what training needs are required for gasfitters in Victoria to support the transition to hydrogen, an understanding of the existing gasfitter capability including the numbers of gasfitters, the qualification requirements and processes and the competencies required as part of these qualifications must first be established.
-This section presents an overview of this existing gasfitter capability and frameworks for the State of Victoria.
+To identify what training needs are required for gasfitters in Victoria to support the transition to hydrogen, an understanding of the existing industry, regulatory and training capability to transition to hydrogen is needed, including the number of existing gasfitters and their qualifications, licensing requirements and associated competencies, along with existing training pathways.
+This section presents an overview of this existing industry, regulatory and training capability and frameworks for the State of Victoria.

-4.1 Stakeholders and regulation in Victoria
+6.1.1 Gasfitting regulation and associated stakeholders in Victoria

 There is a range of stakeholders involved with regulating initial training and apprenticeships in gasfitting, registration/licensing of gasfitting, gas work and informing ongoing learning and compliance.
-These stakeholders across three phases of gasfitting work from initial training, through to registration/licensing and then ongoing practice are shown in Figure 4, along with the regulation that applies to the difference phases of gasfitting training and practice.
+These stakeholders across three phases of gasfitting work from initial training, through to registration/licensing and then ongoing practice are shown in Figure 5, along with the regulation that applies to the difference phases of gasfitting training and practice.
 The following sections of the report provide more detail about each of these phases and the relationships between them and the stakeholders involved.

-Figure 4 Stakeholders and regulation for each phase of gasfitting practice
+Figure 5 Stakeholders and regulation for each phase of gasfitting practice

-4.2 Licensing and registration
+6.1.2 Licensing and registration